The Adventure Series: Television and film adaptations

-In the 1990s, the Adventure Series was adapted for New Zealand television.
+Beginning in 1995, the Adventure Series was adapted for television by Cloud 9 and producer Raymond Thompson with production taking place in New Zealand.
 The main characters were all the same as in the books, but the stories were set in modern times.
 This did not greatly affect the plot of the stories, though Jack owned a pocket computer which played a significant role in a couple of the adventures, particularly in "The Ship of Adventure".
 "The Mountain of Adventure" was set in the German Alps, rather than the Welsh mountains as in the books.
 Also, many of the TV adaptations featured bumbling henchmen for comic relief.
 Probably the most notable henchman was Ray Uma's henchman, Taj, in "The River of Adventure", who appeared to be more intelligent than his master, and had a major role in the episode's plot.
 The TV series also introduced a character who was not in the books- Sir George Houghton, Cunningham's rich, underworked boss, who appeared in every episode except "The Valley of Adventure".
 A running gag was that he always phoned Cunningham with an urgent assignment just as the family were planning a holiday- in "The Ship of Adventure", Bill had to postpone his wedding for this reason- yet Sir George appeared to be a gentleman of leisure.
 He was only seen doing real work a couple of times in the entire series- he was shown playing pool and golf, and on one occasion, he was seen fishing, though he lied that he was in the office.

-The series, which cost 6.2 million pounds, was released on DVD in Australia by Umbrella Entertainment in 2012.
+The series, which cost 6.2 million pounds, aired on Channel 5 and the Disney Channel in the UK.
+It was released on DVD in Australia by Umbrella Entertainment in 2010 and has been released digitally by Cloud 9 on YouTube and other broadcasters in several countries, including a "making of" documentary.
+A recurring location in the series was a house constructed overlooking Mana Island.

+The series was featured in the Enid Blyton Society Journal published by the Enid Blyton Society with written contributions from actors David Taylor and Jennyfer Jewell, who played Jack and Lucy-Ann, in 1997, and a retrospective published in 2016.

+A series of novelisations of the TV series was published in 1997 by HarperCollins.

 The Island of Adventure was adapted into a 1982 British film directed by Anthony Squire, and starring Norman Bowler as Bill along with Wilfrid Brambell and Eleanor Summerfield.